Spring River Zoo

-- Visitor service area with the concession, miniature train and antique wooden horse carousel
+- Visitor service area with the concessions, miniature train and carousel

-Some of the highlights of the Capitan Trail include the River Bottoms Exhibit in which several of our small native animals are showcased against a red clay river bank including foxes, bobcats, and raccoons.
+The Capitan Trail begins in the river bottoms in which several of our small native animals are showcased including foxes and raccoons.

-The Children’s Zoo features a variety of animals that are child friendly including lemurs, birds of prey and a herd of pigmy goats.
+The Children’s Zoo features a variety of animals that are child friendly including lemurs, pygmy goats and boer goats.

-The ranch area has Texas Longhorns and miniature horses.
+The ranch area has Texas longhorns and miniature horses.
 The replicated ranch house façade has many of the types of plants and flowers our grandmothers planted around the ranch houses at the turn of the century.
-The World Safari is planned around the existing train track and currently houses South American Llamas.

 Unique to our park is the antique wooden horse carousel located in the heart of the park.
-This rare treasure is one of about a hundred left in the country and features hand carved horses from various artisans and even a few from foreign countries.
-People come from all over to see the carousel on their travels.
+This rare treasure is one of about a hundred left in the country and features hand carved horses from various artisans.

-The miniature train was added in 1976 to give rides around the park and has become a popular tradition.
-The park also features a small lake, covered picnic shelters, an accessible play ground and shade trees for the visitor’s comfort.
+The miniature train was added in 1976 to give rides around the park and has become a popular tradition for many guests.

 Both attractions are open seasonally (Easter weekend-September 30) and only for private parties during the off season (October-Easter weekend).